ekane3/Lab-3---azure-data-processing-pipeline/Readme.md

 ```
-To run the script, you need to install the requirements, set environment variables :
+To run the script, you need to install the requirements, set environment variables and do the following :
 - Install requirements :
 ```shell
 $ pip install -r requirements.txt
 ```

+- Create a storage account in Azure and get the connection string.
+Then create a container in the storage account and get the container name. ( in our case the container name is "datalake").

 - Set environment variables :